tristanpendergrass/idle-game/notes/Exploration.md

 * Large city
 * Evil fortress, outer
 * Evil fortress, inner
+## Unlocking locations
 These will unlock in a scripted order based on completion of previous locations.
+To unlock a location:
+* Have the appropriate power
+* Unlock the previous
 Completion is a concept tracked by a completion meter going from 0 to 100% for each location.
 Complete them by doing all quests there and encountering all monsters and resources.

 # Quests